 Below are some of the best ways to carry out intermittent fasting.

-The fasting period delivers best results when carried out once or twice a week for 24 hours, on non-consecutive days.
+The fasting period delivers the best results when carried out once or twice a week for 24 hours, on non-consecutive days.

 During the Eat Stop Eat plan, you should refrain from resistance training to build your muscle mass, especially during the fasting period.